ManzoorElahi/Drugbank-Classification/README.md

 ### Classification

-Using NLTk module the drugs are classified in two ways:
+The drugs are classified in two ways:
 Mechanism of action and Therapeutic class